JosephMW/Logic-Gates-Educational-Game/Documentation/StudentTesting/ParticipantX.md

 # Student Testing Session – Participant X

-*Participant X tested the project at its v1 stage (This can be found in the branch BRANCHNAME)*
+*Participant X tested the project on the version of main present on 17th February*

 I used the [Testing Plan](../TESTINGPLAN.md) to organise the testing session.